DukeAtreides/seekonkucc_CommunionClass/MardiGras_through_Lent/Lent_Week_5_Easter_Story.md

    - Review the story.
 Ask the kids to summarize their ideas about it.
    - Review the [Keyword Review Sheet](https://github.com/DukeAtreides/seekonkucc_CommunionClass/blob/main/Handouts/Keywords.md), specifically
      `Love`, `Compassion`, and `Empathy`.
+   - Review the [Sayings of Jesus Sheet](https://github.com/DukeAtreides/seekonkucc_CommunionClass/blob/main/Handouts/SayingsOfJesus.md) to show how the keywords relate to some of the things Jesus said.
+     > Explain how the sayings relate to the keywords.
 - **Materials / Supplies:** Poster board, markers, stencils, rulers
 - **Activities (step-by-step):** Make the Keyword Poster (Part 1)
    - Firstly, don't rush.
 There will be time next week to continue this.